stefvhuynh/redux-patterns/README.md

 ```

 Other containers that need to launch a modal would also `dispatch` the `openModal` action and pass
 a modal string.
-In this scenario, each container needs to know what modal it's supposed to launch.
+In this scenario, each container needs to know what modal it's supposed to launch,
+thus housing business logic closer in proximity to the React component tree than to the Redux store.

 This paradigm lends itself to redux-thunk as thunks are essentially async commands.
 This paradigm
 can still work with redux-saga if sagas are treated similarly to reducers, in that they provide